-The Department of Anesthesiology offers opportunities for advanced training with ACGME accredited fellowship programs in Pain Medicine and in Critical Care Anesthesia, as well as a one-year instructor position with special focus on training in regional anesthesia.
+The Department of Anesthesiology offers opportunities for advanced training with an ACGME accredited fellowship program in Pain Medicine, as well as one-year Clinical Instructor positions with special focus on training.
+Currently, the department is able to offer instructorships with focus on regional anesthesiology or medical simulation.
+All fellowship applicants must be Board eligible to apply.

 The Fellowship in Pain Medicine, directed by Lynn Kohan, M.D., accepts five fellows annually.
 Pain fellows work with our multidisciplinary team at the Pain Management Center.
 The Center is the recent recipient of the American Pain Society Center of Excellence designation.